bogdanvuk/rst/examples/paper/source/index.rst

 Control Unit provides AXI4 interface access to the configuration and Classification Performance Registers as well as to the DT Memory Array and Training Set Memory.
 The following registers are provided:

 - **Operation Control** - allows user to start, stop and reset the |cop| co-processor.
-- **Instance Number** - allows user to tell |cop| the number of instances in the training set, that should be processed during the classification run.
+- **Traning Set Size** - allows user to tell |cop| the number of instances in the training set, that should be processed during the classification run.
 - **Classification Performance Register** - informs the user when the accuracy evaluation task is done and allows the user to read the calculated number of classification hits.

 Required Hardware Resources and Performance
 -------------------------------------------

 The |cop| co-processor is implemented as an IP core with many customization parameters that can be configured at the design phase and are given in :num:`Table #tbl-cop-params`.
 These parameters mainly impose constraints on the maximum size of the DT that can be induced and the maximum size of the training set that can be used.

-.. role:: raw(raw)
-   :format: latex

 .. tabularcolumns:: c p{0.4\linewidth} p{0.4\linewidth}